Darter90/MockitoCompendium/Arrange_Act_Assert.md

 ````
 @Test
 void sum() {

     int a = 5;
     int b = 5;

     softwareToTest.sum(a, b);
 }
 ````

 Every test case is followed by a <b>@Test</b> Annotation from jUnit5.
 In theory, if the test pass, it means that the method has worked as intended.
 In more complex cases, you have to use the debugger to see each step of the code execution and track all the lines of code; in our example is unnecessary since the simplicity of this code.

-In any case, you have to Assert the result
+In any case, you have to Assert the result.

 ---

 <h4>Assert</h4>

 In Unit Tests you have to <i>assert the final result</i> of the methods that you're testing.
-Since you cannot return or print results in unit tests, you have to use Assertions methods to check the results.
+Since you cannot return or print results in Unit Tests to demonstrate that the program is not failing, you have to use Assertion methods to check the results.

-For example...in this case, we have to assert that a + b it results to be c.
-So, we have to compare these value:
+For example...in this case, we have to assert that <i>(a + b) must be the result of sum() method</i>.
+So, we have to compare the sum() method with the actual sum of these values:

 ````
 // code...